Arealai/api-documentation/README.md

 Data extraction API is the same API as the Document Classification API.
 There is no need to make separate API calls to both classify and extract data from a document.
 Data extraction will automatically take place once a document is classified (when a template is assigned to a document) IF data extraction is provisioned for that specific template in your organization.

-In the case of data extraction, the API response will return a list of "extracted_data".
-Each extracted_data will contain a "component" which defines the details of the data extracted.
+In the case of data extraction, the API response will return a list of **extracted_data**.
+Each extracted_data will contain a **component** object which defines the details of the data extracted.
 Extracted Data field will also contain the confidence_rate, processed_value (extracted data) and page fields.
-While *component_uuid* fields standard across all documents, *extracted_data* field will change from document to document.
+While *component* objects are assigned to *template* objects and are standard across all documents with the same template, *extracted_data* object will change from document to document since different data points will be extracted from document.

 ```
 {